Restream/reindexer/cpp_src/readme.md

 ### Container startup

-The simplest way to get reindexer, is pulling & run docker image from [dockerhub](https://hub.docker.com/r/reindexer/reindexer/)
+The simplest way to get Reindexer is to pull and run the Docker image from [Docker Hub](https://hub.docker.com/r/reindexer/reindexer/)

 ```bash
 docker run -p9088:9088 -p6534:6534 -it reindexer/reindexer